Skip to main content

 When you first have an appointment with your Apex, NC dentist from Alliance Dentistry, you can expect to have a detailed and comprehensive exam of your teeth and gums.
 This typically includes a thorough examination of your teeth, gums, and mouth.
 X-rays may be taken to assess any hidden issues.
 Your dentist will discuss any findings with you and create a treatment plan if necessary.
 You can also use this opportunity to discuss any concerns or questions you may have about your oral health, ensuring you feel comfortable and informed.
 Building a trusting relationship with your dentist is crucial for ongoing dental care.

-How Often Should I Visit The Dentist For A Check-up?
+How Often Should I Visit the Dentist for a Check-up?

 For the majority of people, it is strongly advised to have a routine dental check-up appointment every six months to maintain your dental health.
 However, the frequency of your visits may vary based on your specific oral health needs.
 Your dentist will provide guidance on the ideal schedule for your check-ups.
 Regular dental check-ups not only help in maintaining your oral health but also enable early detection of any potential issues, saving you from more extensive and costly treatments down the road.
 Your dentist will work with you to establish a personalized preventive care plan.

-What Can I Do To Maintain Good Oral Hygiene At Home?
+What Can I Do to Maintain Good Oral Hygiene at Home?

 To maintain excellent oral hygiene, be sure to brush your teeth at least twice a day using fluoride toothpaste.
 Floss daily to remove plaque and food particles from between your teeth.
 Consider using an antiseptic mouthwash and maintaining a balanced diet low in sugary snacks and drinks.
 Staying hydrated and eating certain foods that promote saliva production can also protect your teeth from decay and prevent issues like cavities, bad breath, and gum disease.
 Don’t forget to replace your toothbrush regularly and choose one with soft bristles to avoid damaging your gums and enamel.

-What Are My Options If I Have A Dental Emergency?
+What Are My Options if I Have a Dental Emergency?

 Dental emergencies can happen unexpectedly.
 If you experience severe tooth pain, a knocked-out tooth, a broken crown, or any other urgent dental issue, contact your dentist immediately.
 They will advise you on the best course of action, which may include immediate treatment or a visit to an emergency dental clinic.
 Remember that quick action in a dental emergency can often mean the difference between saving a tooth and more extensive treatment, so don’t hesitate to seek help promptly.
 Be sure that you have your Apex dentist’s contact information available in case of any emergencies such as severe tooth pain.

-Can A Dentist Help With Cosmetic Dental Issues?
+Can a Dentist Help With Cosmetic Dental Issues?

 Yes, dentists can address cosmetic dental concerns.
 Procedures like teeth whitening, dental bonding, veneers, and orthodontic treatments can enhance the appearance of your smile.
 Your dentist will discuss your specific cosmetic goals and recommend the most suitable options for you.
 Whether you want to brighten your smile or correct misaligned teeth, cosmetic dentistry offers a range of solutions to boost your confidence and achieve the smile you desire.
 Consult with your dentist to explore the best approach for your unique needs and preferences.
 Make an appointment with an experienced and trusted Apex dentist now if you want to maintain your oral health.

-Why the Alliance name?
+Why the Alliance Name?

 Simply put, Alliance reflects our shared core philosophy.
 As a husband and wife team, we are allies both at home in NC, and in our approach to providing exceptional oral care to our Apex, NC dental patients.
 We build collaborative relationships with our patients, we’ve developed a network of first-rate specialists, and we’re committed to facilitating optimal dental health.